jgmalcolm/jgmalcolm.github.io/_posts/2015-05-27-co-founders.md

 tags: [business]
 ---

-Setting out to build a new business is exciting, but there are important things to consider as you're forming the founding team, whether it's with friends, existing business partners, or a significant other.
+Building a new business is exciting, but there are important things to consider as you form the founding team, whether with friends, existing business partners, or a significant other.
+Here I share some tips based on experience leading a startup that beat Google and Apple at everything.

+## Summary

+1. <a href="#personal">Personal</a>: work with a responsible person you like and share values with.
+2. <a href="#equity">Equity</a>: split equally, earn it out, and maximize value for all.
+3. <a href="#competencies">Competencies</a>: think what is needed and what you can get better at.
+4. <a href="#run-through-scenarios">Scenarios</a>: plan for inevitable contingencies and fights.
+5. <a href="#your-worst-enemy">Your worst enemy</a>: pre-emptively and explicitly plan for the worst.

 ## Personal

-**Is this someone you like working with?** Can you see yourself working together at 3am under a deadline?
+**Is this someone you like working with?** Can you see yourself working together at 3 am under a deadline?
 Do they annoy you?
 These are probably some of the most important questions that will determine your happiness.
 While having an annoying partner is not a deal breaker, the baseline aggravation can trigger bigger issues later.

 **Is this person responsible?** Is this someone you trust to work hard and get the job done?
-The nature of forming a partnership is because you need to spread work out, and so you need to be able to trust that your partner will execute on their fair share.
+The nature of forming a partnership is because you need to spread work out, so you need to be able to trust that your partner will execute on their fair share.

 **Do you share the same sense of values?** Do you question their judgment?
-Have you witnessed or heard about them do anything ethically questionable?
+Have you witnessed or heard about them doing anything ethically questionable?
 If so, be blunt and ask them about it.
 Better to air the matter now rather than after you've formed a joint bank account.

 It's been said that business partnerships are like a marriage without the benefits.
-You will be very close to your partners, as close as family.
+You will be very close to your partners - as close as family.
 Choose your associates wisely.